Cycling and e-biking routes: in the Aosta Valley you'll be spoilt for choice

 Pila offers so many trails that there is something for everyone.
 The routes range from 2700 metres above sea level to 600 metres (where Aosta is located), all surrounded by magnificent scenery.
 One of the most beautiful trails is known as Desarpa Bike.
 It winds through alpine pastures and meadows and reaches a vantage point at 2700 metres, where the Couis chairlift comes in.
 Stop for lunch in a mountain hut before returning back down, enjoying the view of the nearby Cogne valley.

-The most beautiful route, which is suitable for everyone due to its gentle gradients, runs along the Dora Baltea.
+The most beautiful route, which is suitable for everyone due to its gentle gradients, runs along the Ferret Dora.
 It starts from Planpincieux, passes through Lavachey and then heads towards Arnouva along the valley floor.
 The final destination is the Elena mountain hut, a real must in Val Ferret.
-The route is partly asphalted and partly off-road: from several points you can take photos of Mont Blanc.
+The route is partly asphalted and partly off-road: from several points you can take photos of the Mont Blanc mountain range.

 The Aosta Valley by bicycle is more than a mere destination, it is an enchanting place set to charm you.